rebelsky/sams-assorted-musings-reflections/sigcse-list-workflows.md

 but I think it's the friendly thing to do.
 I expect that I'll have less to do when we upgrade to a new model for SIGCSE-ANNOUNCE.

+*Questions and special requests*.
+As you might expect, we get a variety of questions and special requests.
+"Did my post appear?"
+"I've changed jobs; can you update my email address?"
+"I'm overwhelmed by email; can you switch me to digest mode."
+Most of those requests are easy to handle and the listserv UI suffices.
+Once in a while, we need to do something that doesn't quite fit within the UI.
+For example, some posters would prefer both an acknowledgement of their post and a copy.
+The UI assumes that you want only one (or neither).
+Hence, for people with those special requests [18], we get to figure out the instructions for command mode.
+Here's one to achieve that last goal.

+    SET SIGCSE-MEMBERS ACK REPRO FOR rebelsky@grinnell.edu

 *Everything else*.
 A variety of other tasks come up from time to time.
 For example, when I started, I needed to clean out the mailing list to eliminate people whose subscriptions had lapsed.
 I still do that once in